Audience query builder

 Grouping

 When creating audience criteria, imagine utilising brackets in an equation to isolate specific parts.
-Grouping enables the combination of different types of data or multiple data points within the same type using AND
+Grouping enables the combination of different types of data or multiple data points within the same type using AND, OR, and NOT operators.
+This approach is particularly useful when:

 Integrating criteria from more than one data type, such as profile and activity data.